-A criminal defense attorney in Utah can filed a "Motion for Bill of Particulars" to ask the Court, pursuant to Rule 4(e) of the Utah Rules of Criminal Procedure, to enter an order directing the State to provide a Bill of Particulars in this case.
+A criminal defense attorney in Utah can file a motion for bill of particulars to ask the court, pursuant to Rule 4(e) of the Utah Rules of Criminal Procedure, to enter an order directing the state to provide a bill of particulars in this case.

-In many Utah criminal cases, the "Bill of Particulars" is needed to both assist the Court in determining whether evidence that the State has given notice it intends to introduce at trial is admissible and to enable Defendant to adequately prepare his defense to the charges in the Information or the Amended Information.
+In many Utah criminal cases, the bill of particulars is needed to both assist the vourt in determining whether evidence that the state intends to introduce at trial is admissible, and to enable the defendant to adequately prepare his or her defense to the charges in the information or the amended information.

-What happens when the prosecutor makes vague accusations against a person accused of a crime in the charging document.
-In those cases, the criminal defense attorney should carefully draft and file a motion for bill of particulars prior to arraignment to explain why more particularity is needed.
+What happens when the prosecutor makes vague accusations against a person accused of a crime in the charging document?
+In those cases, the criminal defense attorney should carefully draft and file a motion for a bill of particulars prior to arraignment to explain why more particularity is needed.

-The attorneys at Brown, Bradshaw & Moffat, LLP understand the importance of the rules of criminal procedure in Utah and how those rules might apply to your case.
-Contact an experienced criminal defense attorney at Brown, Bradshaw & Moffat, LLP in Salt Lake City, Utah, to discuss your case.
+The attorneys at Brown, Bradshaw & Moffat, LLP, understand the importance of the rules of criminal procedure in Utah and how those rules might apply to your case.
+Contact an experienced criminal defense attorney at Brown, Bradshaw & Moffat in Salt Lake City, Utah, to discuss your case.

 Call (801) 532-5297 today.

-Rule 4(e) provides, in relevant part, that "[w]hen facts not set out in an information are required to inform the defendant of the nature and cause of the offense charged, so as to enable him to prepare his defense, the defendant may file a written motion for a bill of particulars."
+Rule 4(e) provides, in relevant part, that "when facts not set out in an information are required to inform a defendant of the nature and cause of the offense charged, so as to enable the defendant to prepare a defense, the defendant may file a written motion for a bill of particulars."

-Utah R. Crim.
-P 4(e) provides that the motion shall be filed at arraignment or within 14 days or "such later time as the court may permit."
-Id.
-Further, the Court "may on its own motion, direct the filing of a bill or particulars."
-Id.
+Additionally, this rule provides that the motion shall be filed at arraignment or within 14 days or "such later time as the court may permit."
+Further, the court "may, on its own motion, direct the filing of a bill or particulars."

 Utah’s Rule 4.
-Prosecution by Information - Visit the Utah Courts to find Rule 4 for prosecution by information.
-The rule of procedure in Utah contains the rules for the format required by the rules of the Judicial Council, facts that must be contained in the information, the process for determining whether there is probable cause to support the allegations, reasons the information can be amended, and the requirements of the written motion for bill of particulars.
+Prosecution by Information - The rule of procedure in Utah contains the rules for the format required by the rules of the Judicial Council, facts that must be contained in the information, the process for determining whether there is probable cause to support the allegations, reasons the information can be amended, and the requirements of the written motion for a bill of particulars.

 Use the form above to request your free, confidential case evaluation.
 Our office will contact you as soon as possible to arrange for you to discuss the facts of your case with an experienced criminal defense attorney in Salt Lake City, Utah.